 Timing considerations

-The timing of your resignation holds significant importance as it can influence your transition and professional relationships.
-Consider personal circumstances and professional obligations when deciding the most suitable timing for your resignation.
+The timing of your resignation holds a kind of importance as it can influence your transition as well as professional relations that you’ve built.
+Do consider the circumstances of others and professional obligations when deciding the most suitable timing of your resignation.

 Types of resignation letters